.jpg)

-Lieutenant Francis Robert Chester Master was posted to the Moreton Bay penal station from May to November 1844.
-He was born in Bristol, England to William Chester Master, a Lieutenant-Colonel in the 3rd Fusilier Guards, and his wife Isabella Margaret Digby.
+Master was born in Bristol, England to William Chester Master, a Lieutenant-Colonel in the 3rd Fusilier Guards, and his wife Isabella Margaret Digby.
 After serving at Moreton Bay for six months, he returned to Sydney where he was appointed aide-de-camp to the Governor of NSW in 1848.
 In January 1852, Master married Emma Jane Macarthur (6th daughter of Hannibal Macarthur and Anna Maria King, daughter of Governor Philip Gidley King) at St John’s Anglican Church in Stroud, NSW.

-The couple moved to Queensland where "Francis Robert Chester Master, Esquire, of Gladfield, Warwick" was appointed as a magistrate in April 1852.
+The couple moved to Queensland where “Francis Robert Chester Master, Esquire, of Gladfield, Warwick” was appointed as a magistrate in April 1852.
 He became a founding member of the North Australian Jockey Club at Ipswich on 11 June 1852.
 From 1855, Master was secretary/treasurer of the Brisbane Cricket Club and a steward with the Brisbane Horse Racing Club.
-In June 1853 Master bought Mangula cattle station at Tenterfield, NSW and applied for permission for two German vinedressers to emigrate to Queensland to work on his property.
-Master's years of government appointments included Usher of the Black Rod to the Legislative Council of Queensland and the District Registrar of Births, Deaths and Marriages in Rockhampton, a post from which he retired in 1902.
+In June 1853 Master bought Mangula cattle station at Tenterfield, New South Wales and applied for permission for two German vinedressers to emigrate to Queensland to work on his property.
+Master’s years of government appointments included Usher of the Black Rod to the Legislative Council of Queensland and the District Registrar of Births, Deaths and Marriages in Rockhampton, a post from which he retired in 1902.
 Francis Robert Chester Master died in Rockhampton in 1913 and is buried at the South Rockhampton Cemetery

 The Master family's surname is recorded as Master, Chester Master and Chester-Master.
 Francis' brother, Charles Chester Master, also a Lieutenant in the 58th Regiment, died on 7 December 1847 aged 27 in New South Wales.
 Through his wife Emma Jane Macarthur, Francis was related to the Macarthur sisters who married into the Leslie family.
 His youngest daughter, Lillian Chester Master, born in Queensland in 1862, was a nurse at the Bristol Military Hospital in England during World War I. Her photograph appears in a Sydney Mail article dated 15 May 1918 featuring photographs of the many descendants of Philip Gidley King who served in World War I. (See link below.)